nextapps-de/mikado/README.md

 #### 2. Loose Store (Default)

 When **_loose_** is enabled Mikado will use a data-to-dom binding strategy rather than keeping data separated from rendered elements/templates.
-This performs slightly faster and has a lower memory footprint but you will also lose any data at the moment when the corresponding dom element was also removed from the screen (render stack).
-In most situations, this is the expected behavior, but it depends on your application.
+This performs slightly faster and has a lower memory footprint but you will also lose any data at the moment when the corresponding dom element was also removed from the screen/dom (render stack).
+Often, this is the expected behavior, but it depends on your application.

 Initialize a loose store: